 - Worn tires

 Poor Vehicle Maintenance Can Entitle Victims to Compensation

 Truck drivers and trucking companies have a duty to keep their vehicles in safe operating condition.
 When they fail to do so, people who are injured as a result of their failure are often entitled to compensation for any losses they have experienced.
 The kinds of losses that are often recoverable in a truck accident case include medical expenses, property damage, lost income, physical and emotional pain and suffering, and loss of quality of life.

 Unfortunately, it is not always clear to victims when their accident was caused by poor vehicle maintenance.
 For this reason, it is critical for anyone that has been hurt in an accident with a semi to speak with a lawyer as soon as they can.
-An attorney will thoroughly evaluate your case and determine whether you can pursue a 2 against the truck driver, his or her employer, or another party.
+An attorney will thoroughly evaluate your case and determine whether you can pursue a personal injury claim2 against the truck driver, his or her employer, or another party.